2015 Guildford Borough Council election: Pirbright

-The previous three contests in Pirbright have been straight Conservative versus Liberal Democrat fights.
-This time in addition to Conservative and Liberal Democrat candidates, there was a Guildford Greenbelt candidate.
+The previous three contests in Pirbright had been straight Conservative versus Liberal Democrat fights.
+This time, in addition to Conservative and Liberal Democrat candidates, there was also a Guildford Greenbelt candidate.

 The Conservative share of the vote has remained within a fairly consistent range, in Pirbright, over the last decade.
 It was roughly 66% in 2007, 64% in a by election in 2010 and 71% in 2011.
 In 2015, it was 66%.
 Existing councillor, Gordon Jackson, was re-elected.

 Shalford

 Shalford borders Guildford town to its south west.
 It elects two councillors.
 The ward includes Artington and Compton as well as Shalford.

 Shalford was one of a number of wards in Guildford where the Conservatives retained the seat in 2015, but with new candidates.
 Michael Illman and Michael Parsons were elected with a majority that fell slightly from the Conservatives 2011 majority of 746, to 669.
 The runner up was the Guildford Greenbelt Group.